5 Essential Strategies For Selling a Fixer-Upper Home

 4. Make the Home Welcoming

 Being a fixer-upper isn’t an excuse to skimp on the home’s upkeep.
 The Issaquah home is still for sale and needs to make good first impressions, so the homeowner should take time to do some chores and make the home welcoming.
+It's amazing the difference a nice looking sign out front and a little elbow grease can accomplish.
 Some easy things homeowners can do include:

 - Mow the lawn